How Much Is My Old Sewing Machine Worth?

 Where to look:

 You can visit local shops that often carry old machines to see what local prices look like, and if there are any for sale like yours.
 Ask your friends that regularly go antiquing to help you look, too.
+Edited to add: Facebook Marketplace is a great place to look for VSM for sale!

 If you've got an eBay account, do a search for your machine and be sure to do an "Advanced" search, checking the "Completed Listings" box on the search page.
 This will show you auctions that have ended and the final selling price of the sewing machines.